 Midnight did his best to hide his nervousness.
 He removed his helmet, "Nah-" he scratched his short-haired scalp, " it's just that I'm fast."

-I gestured to my rifle, "What, I can't enjoy cleaning my guns?"
+I gestured to my rifle, "What, I can't clean my guns?"

 Unlike Midnight, he was surprisingly enthusiastic.
 From joint exercises to the real shit, he was ready.

 "What about you?
-You look surprisingly happy," I asked.
+You look happy," I asked.

 "Ew.."
 James picked up the standard issue M-5 pistol laying idly on the crate, "You're still keeping this?"

 He stared at the M-5's black polymer surface with disgust, "I hate this.. this 'thing'.
-Would rather carry more rounds than this piece of junk.
-I swapped it out for an SMG."
+Would rather carry more rounds than this piece of junk."

 "Well, it's as light as a feather, worth the weight," I said.